InlandWaters/dataQC/README.md

 devtools::install_github("D-ESC/dataQC")
 ```

-Some simple and hopefully robust ways to deal with detecting and possibly removing errors and inconsistencies from data.
+Some simple and hopefully robust ways to deal with detecting and sometimes removing errors and inconsistencies from data.

 ```R
 library(lubridate)